 MATLAB has a built-in cascadesparams function that lets you input multiple S-parameter matrices, and it will calculate the cascaded matrix with the following syntax:

 Take a look at their documentation for more information.
 This tool lets you input numerical data for broadband S-parameters as functions for frequency.
 Note that this technique already uses a numerical conversion to ABCD parameters to get broadband S-parameters.

+Backplane design and simulation can be complicated, but the routing tools and xSignals package in Altium Designer can help expedite the design process for any backplane.
+These tools and many more are all accessible within a single program.
 Contact us or download a free trial if you’re interested in learning more about Altium Designer®.
 You’ll have access to the industry’s best layout, simulation, and data management tools in a single program.
 Talk to an Altium expert today to learn more.